 Length: 17 pages

-This bill was introduced on September 16, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 16, 2015, in a previous session of Congress, but it did not receive a vote.

 Sep 16, 2015